Getting the Big Picture: Mel Casas

 Getting the Big Picture: Mel Casas and the Politics of the 1960s and 1970s, an exhibition of 21 large-scale acrylic paintings organized by guest curator Ruben C. Cordova, opens Friday, June 5, 2015 at the Museo Guadalupe in San Antonio, and runs through October 24, 2015.

 Mel Casas (1929-2014) was an artist of national and international renown, as well as an important leader, theoretician, teacher, mentor, and administrator.
-He served as the first president and leading spokesperson for the San Antonio-based Con Safo art group, considered by many to be one of the most significant Chicano art groups in the 60s and 70s.
-Casas also taught at San Antonio College for 29 years, where he chaired the art department for nine of those years.
+He served as the first president and leading spokesperson for the San Antonio-based Con Safo art group, considered by many to be one of the most significant Chicano art groups in the 70s.
+Casas also taught at San Antonio College for 29 years and was the chair of the visual arts department for 12 of those years.
 Casas was born and raised in El Paso.
 He received his his BA from Texas Western College (now the University of Texas at El Paso) in 1956 and his MFA from the University of the Americas in 1958.

 “Mel Casas was truly a seminal artist and an important part of the Chicano movement,” said Guadalupe executive director Jerry Ruiz.
 “Our community mourns his recent passing.
 The Guadalupe wanted to honor his memory by highlighting his achievements and showing his art at its political, compelling best.
 We’re proud to showcase his works and share them with the public.
 He’s an artist who really embodies our mission.”